intershore/companies/georgia-company.md

 * allowed activities: research, development, support, design, production and implementation of computer and information systems
 * 0% corporate tax on revenue from outside of Georgia
 * 0% VAT tax on revenue from outside of Georgia
-* 5% dividend tax or according to Double Tax Agreement

 Steps:
 * Register a Georgian company as described in the step above